 The first two boxes (or columns, depending on how your form is laid out) of 1099-DIV forms deal with dividends: Box 1a shows you the total ordinary dividends you received, and Box 1b shows you which of those were qualified.
 Ideally, all of your dividends will count as qualified, because they're eligible for a lower tax rate than nonqualified ones.
 Dividends from most U.S. companies, as well as qualified foreign corporations, count as qualified, though there are holding-period requirements to obtained qualified dividend tax treatment.
 By contrast, nonqualified dividends, from REITs and some foreign stocks, for example, are subject to your ordinary income tax rate.

 If the figure in Box 1a is much bigger than 1b, that's a cue to assess asset location: If you're holding securities that are kicking off nonqualified dividends in your taxable account, could you make room for that type of holding within your tax-sheltered accounts, while prioritizing qualified dividend-payers for your taxable?
 And if you have dividend-rich holdings--even if their dividends are qualified--and are reinvesting your dividends, it's also worth considering whether such holdings might make more sense in your tax-sheltered accounts.
 That way you won't owe tax on your income distributions year after year.

-Box 10 of 1099-DIV depicts the amount of tax-exempt interest dividends that you received.
-If you're in a higher tax bracket (say, the 24% tax bracket or above, the income you receive from a municipal bond (or bond fund) may well be higher than the aftertax income you receive from a taxable account.
-The tax-equivalent yield function of Morningstar's Bond Calculator can help you compare the yields on two investments, one taxable and the other tax-exempt, factoring in the tax effects.
+Your 1099-DIV also depicts the amount of tax-exempt interest dividends that you received.
+If you're in a higher tax bracket (say, the 24% tax bracket or above), the income you receive from a municipal bond (or bond fund) may well be higher than the aftertax income you receive from a taxable account.

 You'll only receive a 1099-DIV from a taxable (nonretirement) account; you won't get them from your IRAs and 401(k)s, for example.
 That makes sense, when you think about it: Any income that these tax-sheltered accounts kick off from year to year isn't taxable in the year in which you receive it; rather, when you pull the money out, you're taxed on any income that hasn't already been taxed.
 (You'll receive a 1099-R instead when you take those distributions.)